Blobfolio/refract/README.md

 # Refract

-**Note:**
- >Chrome v.91 is introducing stricter requirements for AVIF images that will [prevent the rendering of many previously valid sources](https://bugs.chromium.org/p/chromium/issues/detail?id=1115483), including those created by GIMP, cavif, refract, libheif, image.rs, sharp, and others.
-For the time being, it is recommended you disable AVIF generation in this program by passing the `--no-avif` flag.

 Refract is a guided CLI image conversion tool.
 It takes [JPEG](https://en.wikipedia.org/wiki/JPEG) and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image sources and produces [AVIF](https://en.wikipedia.org/wiki/AV1#AV1_Image_File_Format_(AVIF)), [JPEG XL](https://en.wikipedia.org/wiki/JPEG_XL), and [WebP](https://en.wikipedia.org/wiki/WebP) clones.

 The program is named after — and works like — eye doctor Refraction Tests.
 It generates images at various qualities, asking at each step how it looks, until it arrives at the smallest acceptable candidate possible.